Akshay-Jhijhautia/Git_Linux/README.md

 Hi, this is a demo file.
-This is created just for the purpose of git tutorial
+This is created just for the purpose of git tutorial.

-Important git commands
+Important git commands :

 Repository -> It means git projects